List of Kid Nation participants: Miglė

 Miglė Drąsutavičiutė was a 13-year-old blue district member from Downers Grove, Illinois.
 Miglė won a special gold star at the conclusion of the final episode, having been selected as the most improved participant.

 Miglė (pronounced "ME-glay") immigrated to America from Lithuania.
-She is an aspiring actress and is represented by Charlie's Talent Agency.
-She performs under two stage names "Otilija Venckus", which is her mother's last name, and "Meglea Drasa".
+She is an aspiring actress and performed under two stage names "Otilija Venckus", which is her mother's last name, and "Meglea Drasa".

 Mike

 Michael Klinge was an 11-year-old red district member from Bellevue, Washington.
 He was introduced in episode one as a town council member.
 He was replaced by Guylan during the first election on Day 16 (episode 5) in a 1–9 vote.

 Mike has competed in orienteering through the Washington Interscholastic Orienteering League and Cascade Orienteering Club.
 In November 2007, Mike was cast as Louis Leonowens in Village Theater's Production of The King And I. Prior to that, Mike understudied the role of Randolph in the previous season's Bye Bye Birdie.
 Mike's past Village Theatre Kidstage roles include JoJo in Seussical and Gavroche in Les Misérables.